awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 `-b`,`--block`

-blocks the `sysprep` command until the service stops\.
+blocks the `sysprep` command until the agent stops\.
 If the reset command is run with the `--block` flag as part of the `executeScript` task, the `detach` argument must be set to true\.
-For more information, see Example 4 under [executeScript ](#ec2launch-v2-executescript)\.
+For more information, see Example 4 under [executeScript](#ec2launch-v2-executescript)\.

 `-c`,`--clean`